grammd/finalproject/README.md

 -Updated Header layout to be more uniform and added a logo.

--Various home page improvements
+-Various home page improvements:

 -Blog posts now have a button so you can read the full post on a seperate page -Blog post images are now all the same size -Newsletter email form is now aligned

 -And various visual improvements (rounded corners on buttons, etc.)